reduxjs/redux-toolkit/docs/tutorials/intermediate-tutorial.md

 })
 ```

 **Note that the "prepare callback" _must_ return an object with a field called `payload` inside!** Otherwise, the action's payload will be undefined.
+It _may_ also include a field called `meta`, which can be used to include extra additional metadata related to the action.

 If you're using `createSlice`, it automatically calls `createAction` for you.
 If you need to customize the payload there, you can do so by passing an object containing `reducer` and `prepare` functions to the `reducers` object, instead of just the reducer function by itself: